isc-projects/bind9/doc/dev/style.md

 Given a reasonable set of things to warn about (e.g. -W -Wall for gcc), the goal is to compile with no warnings.

+#### Automatic style enforcement

+All code merged into BIND 9 is checked first with the most recent stable version of clang-format, using the settings defined in the files .clang-format and .clang-format.headers at the top of the source tree.
+It can reformat code as needed to follow most of the style guidelines described below, except in cases where human judgment is required, such as choice of variable names.

 #### Copyright Notices

 The license described in the ``COPYING`` file applies to the BIND 9 source as a